 Cons:

 At weddings, live sketch artists can draw fashionable portraits of guests.
-At corporate events, artists can create branded artwork guests take home.
-Each piece becomes a custom souvenir—stylish, timeless, and emotional.
+At corporate events, artists can create branded artwork that guests can take home.
+Each piece becomes a custom souvenir, stylish, timeless, and emotional.

 Pros: